cyelons45/esri-webpack-babel-/readme.md

 npm run build
 ```

+Then serve the root folder using your favorite web server, such as [http-server](https://www.npmjs.com/package/http-server) and open src/app/index.html in a browser.

 ## How it works

-The approach demonstrated here uses webpack to bundle your application code
+The approach demonstrated here uses webpack to bundle your application code,
-while [excluding the modules](webpack.config.js#L43-57) from the ArcGIS API for JavaScript, which is [loaded from a CDN via a script tag](src/app/index.html#L20).
+but [excludes Esri and Dojo modules](webpack.config.js#L43-57) from the local build.
+Instead the ArcGIS API for JavaScript is [loaded from a CDN via a script tag](src/app/index.html#L20).
 The [Dojo loader](https://dojotoolkit.org/reference-guide/1.10/loader/) that is included in the ArcGIS API for JavaScript is then used to [load webpack's bundled output via a `require()` statement](src/app/index.html#L26).

 This repository uses [v3.x of the ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/3/), but the same technique works just as well with [v4.x](https://developers.arcgis.com/javascript/latest/guide/discover/index.html).